-Daylight focused on engaging non-residential students and providing a break for students during the academic day.
+Daylight focuses on engaging non-residential students and providing a break for students during the academic day.
 Daylight events occur during the weekdays, between the hours of 12:00 noon and 5:00 pm.

 Excursions coordinates events that engage students in exploring the Cincinnati area and in getting off campus.
 The goal is to introduce surrounding communities and areas from around the region to students at Xavier through trips and excursions.

-Intersections Committee works with events that create educational intersections for students to engage and learn from one another through programs and campus speakers.
+Intersections Committee creates educational events for students to engage and learn from one another through programs and campus speakers.
 The intention is to raise awareness and create dialogues around the intersection of different identities.

 Live Entertainment Committee plans events focused on live performers.
 Whether bringing a band or performer to

 University Spirit Committee plans events that are considered traditions and that create school spirit.
-The most popular and recognizable of these programs are Boat Dance, the annual Mr. Muskie pageant, the Color X-plosion Run and the 1831 Week Dance.
+The most popular and recognizable of these programs are Boat Dance, Taste of Cincinnati, and End the Stigma 5K

 XavierFest has been an annual tradition since 2011.
 This music and food truck festival draw together students with live performers and great local food to celebrate the end of the school year, each year.
 Hosted on the final Friday, XavierFest brought 2,300 students together last spring, becoming the largest campus event at Xavier.